publisha/publisha.github.io/pages/shakespeareCover.md

 - Optionally add further text (Shakespeare, quotes from the play etc)
 - Add this image to the InDesign template for the whole Cover
 - Add spine text
-- Add text for blurb on back of CoverAdd images etc.
+- Add text for blurb on back of Cover
+- Add images etc.

 ## Our page size